prametanaset/back-end-invoice/README.md

 Any other value will result in a `400 Bad Request` response.

-Once the user receives a reset password code, submit it along with the new password to `POST /auth/reset-password`.
+To reset a password, first verify the OTP code using `POST /auth/verify-otp` with `purpose` set to `reset_password`.
+When the OTP is valid, the response contains a `reset_token`.
+Submit this token together with the new password to `POST /auth/reset-password`.

 ### Using SMTP OTP Service